hash-sequence/coil-resvg/README.md

 | JS (Browser)  | ✅ |
 | Wasm (Browser) | ✅ |

+> Note: The JS / Wasm (Browser) targets currently use the browser's native SVG rendering pipeline, not resvg FFI.

 ## Installation

 Add the dependency to your `build.gradle.kts`: